Daryes/ansible-roles/roles/init-server_drive_format/README.md

 ```

 ### Drive letters and lvm volumes

 In some particular circumstances, there can be a drift with the drive letters (sdb, sdc, ...) for drives presented as removable devices.
 This is caused by the Linux kernel, sometimes due to incomplete drivers.
 As such, the role is able to make use of the device physical ID, allowing to select the correct device.
-When the drive has been initialized, mounting the volume and updating the /etc/fstab file will rely only on the lvm names.
+After the drive has been initialized, mounting the volume and updating the /etc/fstab file will rely only on the lvm names, which are immune to any drive letter change.

 ### Valid vg and lv names

 In addition of the reserved characters and words, as described in the lvm(8) manual, some characters in the vg/lv names can cause lvm to apply a slighly altered name.
 The role only reuse the provided parameters, and will not retrieve the final lvm names.
 As such, it is recommended to only use letters and numbers.